joeBlinx/Mountain-API/docs/code/getting_started.rst

     #include "mountain/render_pass.h"
     ...
-    using mountain::subpass_attachment;
+    vk::SubpassDependency dependency{};
+    dependency.srcStageMask = vk::PipelineStageFlagBits::eColorAttachmentOutput;
+    dependency.srcAccessMask = static_cast<vk::AccessFlagBits>(0);
+    dependency.dstStageMask = vk::PipelineStageFlagBits::eColorAttachmentOutput |vk::PipelineStageFlagBits::eEarlyFragmentTests;
+    dependency.dstAccessMask = vk::AccessFlagBits::eColorAttachmentWrite |vk::AccessFlagBits::eDepthStencilAttachmentWrite;
     mountain::RenderPass const render_pass{
                                 context,
-                                mountain::SubPassAttachment{subpass_attachment::COLOR}
+                                {mountain::RenderPass::COLOR},
+                                {dependency}
         };
     using namespace std::chrono_literals;
     ...

-The ``using`` declaration is too avoid typing ``mountain::subpass_attachment::COLOR`` because it's a bit long.
 For creating our render pass, we first pass our context.
 Since Vulkan is an agnostic=API, all of Mountain=API classes will require the context before use.
-The second parameter is a ``mountain::SubPassAttachment`` where we pass which sor of attachment we want.
+The second parameter is an array of ``unsigned`` flags.
+3 flags are available ``COLOR, DEPTH, STENCIL`` where we pass which sort of attachment we want.
 For now we only want ``COLOR`` so that's what we pass.
-But we can pass ``DEPTH`` or ``STENCIL`` or both in the second parameter of ``mountain::SubPassAttachment``.
+But we can pass ``DEPTH`` or ``STENCIL``.
+The second parameter is an array of ``vk::SubpassDependency`` which describe the dependencies between subpass.

 Create Swapchain
 ----------------